cmahnke/ric-unknownartist/content/post/fritz-neumann-civil-registry/index.md

 disableImageViewer: true
 ---

-Thanks to Torten Steinberg, we now have two civil register entries for Fritz Neumann.
+Thanks to Torsten Steinberg, we now have two civil register entries for Fritz Neumann.
 These are partly the source for the dates in the [main entry](/post/fritz-neumann-spandauer-volksblatt-19-2-1972/).

 ## Marriage certificate